SKasaei/Braverge/README.md

 # 🌿 Braverge

 **Branch boldly!
 Version intelligently!
 Merge cleanly!**
 Braverge is a modern framework and toolkit for managing the evolution of software models.
-It supports intelligent **versioning**, **branching**, and **merging** of models — essential for collaborative, model-driven engineering.
+It supports **versioning**, **branching**, and **merging** of models — essential for collaborative, model-based system engineering.

 ---